DamilolaAhmadu/Fraud_Analysis/README.md

 However, the Blocker Fraud Company is expanding in Brazil and to acquire customers more quickly, it has adopted a very aggressive strategy.
 The strategy works as follows:

-1. The company will receive 25% of the value of each transactions truly detected as fraud;
+1. The company will receive 25% of the value of each transactions truly detected as frauds;

 1. The company will receive 5% of the value of each transactions detected as fraud, but the transaction is truly legitimate.